claranet/tfwrapper/README.md

     resource_group_name: 'tfstates-xxxxx-rg' # The Azure resource group with state storage
     storage_account_name: 'tfstatesxxxxx'
 ```

+Note: the first backend will be the default one for stacks not defining `state_backend_type`.

 ### How to migrate from one backend to another for state centralization